How To Make Your Chatbot GDPR Compliant

 – Basic identity information (name and surname; date of birth; phone number; a home address; an email address; ID card number and Social Security number etс. )

 – Web data (location, IP address, cookie data )

 – Health and genetic data

 – Biometric data (data that identifies a person)

 Which Companies Are Affected By GDPR?

-Any company that collects and processes EU citizens’ personal information that stores personal data of EU residents must comply with GDPR, regardless if the company is present in EU territory or not.
+Any company that collects and processes EU citizens’ personal information that stores personal data of EU residents must comply with GDPR, regardless of whether the company is present in EU territory.
 This means that most businesses need to be GDPR compliant.

 There are three parties of GDPR compliance regulation.